Strong field gravitational lensing of particles by a black-bounce-Schwarzschild black hole: Conclusions and discussion

-As a typical example, the supermassive black hole in the Galactic center (i.e., Sgr A$^{\ast}$) has been modeled as the lens to estimate the astronomical observability of the velocity effects on the observables, together with an analysis of their dependence on the parameters.
+As typical examples, the galactic supermassive black hole and the central black hole in M87 have been modeled as the lens respectively to estimate the astronomical observability of the velocity- and bounce-induced effects on the observables, together with an analysis of their dependence on the parameters.
 We find that the velocity effects on the angular photon sphere radius and on the angular separation between the first image and the packed ones of a pointlike light source, along with the absolute value of the velocity effect on their magnitude difference, display a tendency to increase monotonically with the decrease of the initial velocity of the particle for a given scaled bounce parameter $\hat{\eta}$.
 It theoretically indicates that under the same conditions, the main strong-deflection black-bounce-Schwarzschild lensing observables of the relativistic images of a pointlike particle source are more evident than those of the light-source images, respectively, which implies a window of opportunity for detecting these velocity effects.
+We notice that the bounce effect on the angular separation between the first relativistic image and the packed ones of a massive-particle source in the Schwarzschild lensing case exhibits an increase tendency with decreasing $w$ and increasing $\hat{\eta}$, and that the bounce effect on their magnitudelike difference decreases when both $w$ and $\hat{\eta}$ increase.
 Though not accessible with current limited techniques, our results suggest a relatively large possibility to detect the velocity effect on the angular photon sphere radius, in the capability of future high-accuracy particle and multimessenger detectors whose astrometric accuracies are similar to that of the Square Kilometre Array.
-Within the resolution capability of these detectors, it is also likely to observe the velocity effect on the angular separation between the first image and the packed ones of the light source, with a tighter limit on $w$ and $\hat{\eta}$.
-As to the velocity effect on their brightness difference, we note that the possibility of its detection is not small via future multimessenger emission detectors whose photometric and flux resolutions are similar to these of the Kepler Mission.
+Within the resolution capability of these detectors, it is also likely to observe the velocity effect on the angular separation between the first image and the packed ones of the light source, as well as the bounce effect on the angular separation of the particle-source images, with a tighter limit on $w$ and $\hat{\eta}$.
+As to the velocity effect on the brightness difference of the light-source images, it is found that the possibility of its detection is not small via future multimessenger emission detectors whose photometric and flux resolutions are similar to these of the Kepler Mission.
+Additionally, we note that it is possible to detect the bounce effect on the magnitudelike difference of the particle-source images by those future emission detectors.